Silverarmor/docs/docs/en/README.md

 For other Browsers you can download Tampermonkey from [tampermonkey.net](https://www.tampermonkey.net/)

 ::: warning
 Please be aware that we don't officially support older browser as well as mobile browsers and Microsoft Edge (Internet Explorer).
-Support for these browsers is not guaranteed nor probable.
+Support for these browsers is neither guaranteed nor probable.
 :::

 ### Second Step: Userscript